mrkvon/developing-distributed-app/next-steps.md

   - add a description, contact information, interests, ...
 - send messages to other members
 - post travel plans...
-  - ...and members of various communities (even those you can't see) from the area will be notified, and can invite you
+  - ...and nearby members of your community will be notified, and can invite you
+  - ...maybe members of other hospex communities may be notified, too
 - connect to others
   - _create connectios_ with people you know `:me foaf:knows myFriend` (or a special hospex connection)
   - _write a reference_, to tell others about your experience with a particular member (social proof of safety)